-Our story begins in 1971 with a little girl and her father at Prairie Meadows Racetrack in Altoona, Iowa.
-It was here where Christina Norris (Tina) fell in love with the Thoroughbred racehorse.
-The excitement of the race, the athleticism and determination of the competition, and the spirit found deep in the pools of the Thoroughbred eyes.
-She was introduced to them by her father, Barry Norris, who was the program director for WMT/KGAN TV in Cedar Rapids, Iowa, and the duo were often seen walking the back stretch admiring the grace and beauty of these magnificent animals.
-However, her passion for racing was never clouded by the bleak reality behind the scenes: losers are sent to slaughter.
-Triggered by the breakdown of famous racehorse RUFFIAN and her subsequent death, Tina began her journey exploring the back end of racing, rescue, and retirement.
+The excitement of the race, the athleticism and determination of the competition, and the spirit found deep in the pools of the Thoroughbred's eyes are what hooked her.
+Tina was introduced to them by her father, Barry Norris, who was a television program director in Cedar Rapids, Iowa, and the duo was often seen walking the back stretch admiring the grace and beauty of these magnificent animals.

 The primary mission of USTRR is to provide a dignified retirement to off-the-track Thoroughbred racehorses whose racing, breeding and competitive careers have ended, through quality, lifelong care in a sanctuary setting.
 As an active community member, our second mission is to provide education and advocacy to the public, regarding changes needed in the horseracing industry to ensure proper welfare and aftercare for all Thoroughbred racehorses.
 This is accomplished through community education events, inviting families to meet the retired horses and especially by training youth to be active ambassadors of the organization.